-Now that the Licensing Act 2003, has brought about major reforms to licensing law and procedure, and a new regime for licensing the supply of alcohol, regulated entertainment and late night refreshment, the focus of attention has switched to enforcing the law, tackling binge drinkers, illegal sales to young persons, and disturbance in and around licensed premises.
+The Licensing Act 2003 brought about major reforms to licensing law and procedure, and a new regime for licensing the supply of alcohol, regulated entertainment and late night refreshment with the focus of attention having switched to enforcing the law, tackling binge drinkers, illegal sales to young persons, and disturbance in and around licensed premises.

-The programme will pay particular attention to the Review provisions which are likely to be used to address problems of badly managed premises, disturbance in and around premises and breaches of licensing law.
+The course content will pay particular attention to the Review provisions which are likely to be used to address problems of badly managed premises, disturbance in and around premises and breaches of licensing law.

-The course will also cover in detail the provisions in the Act relating to Closure Orders, and any Revisions to the Guidance for police forces issued under section 182 which are due to be announced in March this year.
+The course will also cover in detail the provisions in the Act relating to Closure Orders, and any Revisions to the Guidance for police forces issued under section 182.

 The course will include advice on making Representations, and the main procedural issues when appearing at Hearings of the licensing authority.